canlab/canlab_single_trials/README.md

 Please refer to the \*.additional_info.references field of each fmri_data object (i.e. each dataset) for appropriate references pertaining to said dataset.
 Please cite these references if using these datasets in your own work.

 Additionally, we would appreciate being notified of any new publications which use this work.
 Prof Tor Wager can currently best be reached via his institutional email at Dartmouth College.

+## Troubleshooting

+Please contact Bogdan Petre for help with technical issues related to this repository.